 Redeeming Amazon gift cards is easy!
-Just find the claim code, which are usually printed on the back of a card for physical cards.
+Just find the claim code, which is usually printed on the back of a card for physical cards.

 If you receive an e-gift card via email, you should have the claim code within the message.

-Just head over to your account, navigate to Gift cards, then click “Redeem a Gift Card.”
+Head over to your account, navigate to Gift cards, and click “Redeem a Gift Card.”

 And voilà!
 You’ve got yourself some money in your Amazon account.